 Bicycling industry titan Shimano is renowned for quality and reliability - they are the dominant bicycle components used by cyclists of all levels, right up to professional riders.
 Like Brose, they came to the party a little late but they keep carving off a healthy chunk of the eBike market.
 Their entry level Steps E6000 is lighter and more affordable than Brose or Bosch, and the performance is no slouch compared to the Bosch Active line.
 Like Bosch, they use a proprietary battery along with their motors.
 Shimano is getting traction with mountain bikers with the E8000 motor system that is lighter than both Bosch or Brose yet has plenty of gusto to climb hills.
-Batteries for City systems are externally mounted on the back rack or frame mounted on the downtube, and on the small side at 400 watt hours.
-Integrated batteries are coming for some eMTB in mid 2018.
+Batteries for City systems are externally mounted on the back rack or frame mounted on the downtube, and usually on the small side at 400 watt hours, but get excellent range for their size.

 The Steps systems have impressive technical capabilities such as integrating with Shimano's cutting edge Di2 electronic shifting, with some configurations capable of auto-shifting, a feature popular with entry level eBikers not accustom to downshifting when coming to a stop.
 They are the lightest weight and least bulky of the big three, which can really make a huge difference in handling and performance.